We’ve all heard about the “tenant from hell.”

-Get Social Security Numbers
+Get Social Security Numbers and an ID

 Do a tenant credit check

-- You should ensure that the tenant’s debts are not too high.
-Typically, a tenant should not have debts more than 1/3 of their income to be a financially stable long term renter.
+You should ensure that the tenant’s debts are not too high.
+Typically, a tenant should not have debts more than 1/3 of their income to be a financially stable long-term renter.

 Check the tenant’s background

-- You don’t want to live next to a felon and neither do your other tenants.
+You don’t want to live next to a felon and neither do your other tenants.
 Check to make sure the application has a good background with no serious criminal behavior.

-Contact information for previous 2 or 3 landlords
+Get contact information for previous 2 or 3 landlords

-I personally have seen rental applicants make up addresses, or give names and numbers to friends.
+I personally have seen rental applicants invent addresses or give names and numbers to friends.
 I always check public records to see if the owner is the same as the name/number provided.
 If they list an apartment complex with an on-site manager, I search the leasing office number online instead of using the one provided.

-Verify specifics about the Tenant’s job and income
+Verify specifics about the tenant’s job and income

-- Always verify income and never accept under-the-table income toward their numbers.
+Always verify income and never accept under-the-table income toward their numbers.

 Any document can be forged.
 Research the company they work for and contact them directly to ask about employment.
 Do not use the phone number listed in the application.
 If a bad tenant would lie about their income, they will probably put a friend or family member’s number there to lie for them as well.

-- Most bad tenants don’t realize how easy it is to actually check their eviction history and court records especially since you have a copy of their ID, SSN, and previous addresses.
+Most bad tenants don’t realize how easy it is to actually check their eviction history and court records especially since you have a copy of their ID, SSN, and previous addresses.

-- On multiple occasions a prospective tenant has said “NO” when asked if they have ever been evicted just to find multiple evictions including one pending!
+On multiple occasions, a prospective tenant has said “NO” when asked if they have ever been evicted just to find multiple evictions including one pending!
 Lying on an application immediately disqualifies an applicant and so does a recent eviction.

 Have a written lease or tenancy agreement

-- The agreement is mutually beneficial as it lays out all requirements from both parties and reduces conflicts.
+The agreement is mutually beneficial as it lays out all requirements from both parties and reduces conflicts.
 But, since you write the lease, make sure it is full of language that protects you.

 Follow the law and be a professional landlord

-- It is very easy to get emotionally involved when your money is being wasted, but you are a business person and should always act like it.
+It is very easy to get emotionally involved when your money is being wasted.
+It’s imperative that you know how to manage your relationship with a tenant – you are a business person and should always act like it.

 Do not hesitate to deliver a Notice to Quit

-- A notice to quit is not an eviction.
+A notice to quit is not an eviction (it may be called something else in other states).
 It simply tells a bad tenant to fix their mistake or they may be evicted.
 Explain to the tenant that it is just a formal step you must take and if they pay it will have no effect on them.